How Society’s Fixation on Independence as a Universal Goal Excludes Disabled, Chronically Ill People

 Caught in our obsession with independence, we often tend to forget that human beings, in general, have actually always been part of communities — thriving and surviving through support and cooperation and deriving a sense of wellbeing and belongingness through human connection.
 After all, it takes a village to raise a human.
 “Being overly self-sufficient may lead one away from opportunities to exchange ideas, receive inspiration, and deepen relationships — all interactions that foster growth,” wrote Amy Smith, a clinical psychologist in the U.S. “[B]y choosing to isolate in order to feel self-reliant, they may put themselves at risk of feeling unsupported or depressed [and] suffer significant social and professional costs.”

-Moreover, not only is the form of hyper-independence idolized by society ableist, but it’s also unhealthy for everyone – including neurotypical and able-bodied populations as well.
+Moreover, not only is the form of hyper-independence idolized by society ableist, but it’s also unhealthy for everyone — including neurotypical and able-bodied populations.
 Hyper-independence is actually a form of trauma response in human beings — not something one must aspire to emulate.
 As a result of being hurt or neglected in the past, hyper-independence can manifest as taking on more responsibilities than one can handle while refusing help from others.
 It, basically, serves as a mechanism to protect oneself from disappointment by denying others the power to disappoint.
 In doing so, though, one often ends up struggling with intense feelings of loneliness, as Simone Saunders, a trauma therapist, points out.

-Adopting an interdependence model could thus benefit not just disabled people but all by incorporating the spirit of community as central to the human experience.
+Adopting an interdependence model could thus benefit not just disabled people, but everyone else — by incorporating the spirit of community as central to the human experience.
 As Mia Mingus, a renowned disability justice activist, stated: “Interdependence moves us away from the myth of independence, and towards relationships where we are all valued and have things to offer… Interdependency is both ‘you’ and ‘I’ and ‘we’.
 It is solidarity, in the best sense of the word.
 It is inscribing community on our skin over and over and over again.”